onbireth/10fastfingers-bot/README.md

 # 10fastfingers-bot
-An automatic fast typing python bot for 10fastfingers site
+Are you frustrated because you are slow on a writing test, here is a bot for you